jbrown1618/vector/docs/api/vector.sparsematrix.md

 |  [trace()](./vector.sparsematrix.trace.md) |  | Returns the trace of the matrix |
 |  [transpose()](./vector.sparsematrix.transpose.md) |  | Returns the transpose of the matrix |
 |  [vectorBuilder()](./vector.sparsematrix.vectorbuilder.md) |  | Returns a [VectorBuilder](./vector.vectorbuilder.md) which will build new vectors of a compatible type |

-## Remarks

-Subclasses must specify the usual scalar operations on their contents.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `SparseMatrix` class.